ninoc/ReviewerExtractor/README.md

 # Code citation
 The [version 1](https://github.com/ninoc/ReviewerExtractor/tree/main/codeV1) was presented at the American Astronomical Society in June 2023 [Volz et al. 2023](https://ui.adsabs.harvard.edu/abs/2023AAS...24210207V/abstract).

-The Version 2, is presented in a publication by [Volz et al., 2024](https://ui.adsabs.harvard.edu/abs/2024RNAAS...8...69V/abstract).
+The Version 2 is presented in a publication by [Volz et al., 2024](https://ui.adsabs.harvard.edu/abs/2024RNAAS...8...69V/abstract).
+The Version 3 implementation will be describe in an incoming paper (Kamal et al. 2025).

 **Credits**
 - Máire Volz